 With clinical trials having tested for and identified common adverse events, the risk of severe adverse events is expected to be tiny compared to the benefits from vaccination.

 So far, early data suggests that one potential adverse event we might see is an allergic reaction, though this is considered rare and is being investigated further.

 In very rare and extreme situations when there is a notable safety concern, a vaccine could be suspended, recalled, or replaced.
-This is unlikely to happen but processes already exist to do this quickly if necessary.
+Processes already exist to do this quickly if necessary.

 The extensive safety measures for dealing with adverse events mean that even if there are a few during the vaccination rollout, they will be identified and managed, while still preventing a colossal number of deaths and hospitalisations caused by Covid-19.

 This explainer was originally published in January 2021 and updated in April 2021.